HEZR0N/LLM_layer_compare/discussions.md

 `factuality_probability = in_layer1 * layer1_weight * rank_N_weight + ... + in_layer32 * layer32_weight * rank_N_weight`

 ## Layers effect on diffeent metrics
-Becasue I did not use the same dataset that was used for finetuning to perform layer analysis, I.

-I know the purpose of comparing metrics is to see which quality improved first:
+The purpose of comparing metrics across layers is to see which quality improved first:
  - Longest common sequence of words (rouge)
  - Number of common n-grams (bleu)
  - Semantics/embeddings similarity